Skip to main content

 Pytt i panna

-Swedish hash made with diced potatoes, onions, and leftover meat, fried together and served with fried eggs and pickled beetroot.
-A beloved comfort food representing husmanskost (traditional home cooking).
+Swedish hash of diced potatoes, onions, and leftover meat, fried together and served with fried eggs and pickled beetroot.
+A classic of husmanskost, the country's home cooking.

 Allergens: